Discover more from The Happiness Clinic Mental Health Blog

 Read more: Explore the anatomy of the anxious attachment style and how to cultivate healing.

 Experiencing abuse, engulfment, or other boundary violations in childhood can lead to the development of an avoidant attachment style.
-This style is characterized by a fear of being controlled by others and a desire to keep people at a distance in order to control the intimacy of relationships.
+This style is characterized by a fear of being controlled by others and a desire to keep people at a distance to control the intimacy of relationships.
 Individuals with an avoidant attachment style may appear emotionally unavailable, distant, busy, and uninterested in developing intimate connections.
 Their distancing behaviors can manifest in harmful ways such as substance abuse or being workaholics, and they may sabotage relationships that are going well.

 Love + Non-Attachment vs. Avoidance